Hands-On Fundraising

 I recently had the pleasure to present a talk on donor personas to my local Tech 4 Good community group.
-During the discussion that we had, I had made a comment that using a person’s first name in a communication was not going to cut it for the donor experience.
+During the discussion that we had, I made a comment that using a person’s first name in communication was not going to cut it for the donor experience.

 Someone asked me why that isn’t enough.
 Get ready, we’re about to take a ride.